luizoamorim/react_tests_practice/README.md

 # Project Goals
 - Create a react project with create-react-app bootstrap.
-- Create tests using TDD (red and green methodology).
+- Create tests using TDD (red, green and refactor methodology).
 - Create a simple interface to pass in these tests.

 # Libraries